The world should unfreeze Afghanistan’s reserves and pour in aid to rebuild the country, Russia says

-The United States froze Afghanistan central bank reserves held in U.S. institutions on Aug.
-15. The bank has around $9.5 billion in reserves, around $7 billion of it held in U.S. institutions.
-The International Monetary Fund blocked Afghanistan’s access to $460 million in emergency reserves while the World Bank halted funding to Afghanistan last week.
+The United States froze Afghan central bank reserves held in U.S. institutions on Aug.
+15. The bank has about $9.5 billion in reserves, about $7 billion of which is held in U.S. institutions.
+The International Monetary Fund blocked Afghanistan’s access to $460 million in emergency reserves, while the World Bank halted funding to Afghanistan last week.

-The threat of possible new conflicts, spreading terrorism and a humanitarian catastrophe that scatters millions of Afghan refugees across the region poses a nightmare scenario for Russia.
+The threat of possible new conflicts, spreading terrorism and a humanitarian catastrophe scattering millions of Afghan refugees across the region poses a nightmare scenario for Russia.

-Last week’s suicide bombing at the Kabul airport, claimed by the Islamic State in Khorosan Province, threw Russia’s fears about Afghanistan into sharp relief — that the Taliban’s governance effort could fail, extremists affiliated with the Islamic State could gain a stronger foothold and the country could slide into chaos, destabilizing Russia’s neighborhood.
+Last week’s suicide bombing at the Kabul airport, claimed by the Islamic State-Khorasan, threw Russia’s fears about Afghanistan into sharp relief — that the Taliban’s governance effort could fail, that extremists affiliated with the Islamic State could gain a stronger foothold and that the country could slide into chaos, destabilizing Russia’s neighborhood.

-Russian officials and state-owned media have been crowing about what they are calling the United States’ failure in Afghanistan, but increasingly Moscow’s attention is turning to fears that without international support and financial assistance, a new Taliban government will fail to stabilize the nation.
+Russian officials and state-owned media have been crowing about what they are calling the United States’ failure in Afghanistan, but Moscow’s attention is increasingly turning to fears that without international support and financial assistance, a new Taliban government will fail to stabilize the nation.

-Moscow has been calling on the West to “accept the reality” of the Taliban’s victory, while pressing the Taliban to form an inclusive government including different political and ethnic groups, seen as its best hope of winning international support.
+Moscow has been calling on the West to “accept the reality” of the Taliban’s victory, while pressing the Taliban to form a government that includes different political and ethnic groups, a move seen as its best hope of winning international support.

 At the same time, Russian officials are warning that no one should expect the Taliban to meet Western standards for democracy and cultural and religious practices.

-“Russia doesn’t care about human rights in Afghanistan or women’s rights in Afghanistan,” said Kirill Krivosheyev, analyst on Afghanistan with the Carnegie Moscow Center think tank.
+“Russia doesn’t care about human rights in Afghanistan or women’s rights in Afghanistan,” said Kirill Krivosheyev, an Afghanistan analyst with the Carnegie Moscow Center think tank.
 “Our red line is security for Central Asia to stop any terrorism and influx of armed men into those countries.”

 But he said he doubted how much influence Moscow could exert on Taliban leaders to form an inclusive government.

-Kabulov said Russia was ready to help rebuild Afghanistan’s economy but said the burden to chip in should fall on the United States and others involved in the nearly two decade military operation.
+Kabulov said that Russia was ready to help rebuild Afghanistan’s economy but that the burden to chip in should fall on the United States and others involved in the nearly two-decade military operation.

-The U.N., along with the United States and other countries, have imposed sanctions on the Taliban.
-The U.S. sanctions freeze assets associated with the Taliban that fall under U.S. jurisdiction and make transactions involving the Taliban illegal for U.S. entities.
+The United Nations, along with the United States and other countries, has imposed sanctions on the Taliban.
+The U.S. sanctions freeze assets associated with the Taliban that fall under U.S. jurisdiction, and make transactions involving the Taliban illegal for U.S. entities.

-The European Union, which has pledged more $1 billion in development aid to Afghanistan over the next five years, has said that money would now depend on the Taliban respecting human rights and meeting other conditions.
+The European Union, which has pledged more than $1 billion in development aid to Afghanistan over the next five years, has said that money would now depend on the Taliban’s respecting human rights and meeting other conditions.
 Peter Stano, European Commission spokesman on foreign affairs, said discussions on “financial assistance or possible unfreezing or further freezing” were continuing, adding that E.U. foreign ministers would discuss the issue at a meeting in Slovenia this week.
-The bloc also has sanctions against several Taliban members, in line the with United Nations, he said.
+The bloc also has sanctions against several Taliban members, in line with those of the United Nations, he said.

-In Russia, the Taliban is designated as a terrorist organization under a 2003 Supreme Court ruling.
-However Russia has hosted the Taliban and other Afghan political and ethnic groups for talks in Moscow in recent years.
-In recent days, Russia’s official media has stopped referring to the Taliban as a terrorist organization, instead calling them a “radical movement.”
+In Russia, the Taliban is designated a terrorist organization under a 2003 Supreme Court ruling.
+However, Russia has hosted the Taliban and other Afghan political and ethnic groups for talks in Moscow in recent years.
+In recent days, Russia’s official media has stopped referring to the Taliban as a terrorist organization, instead calling it a “radical movement.”

 Kabulov said Moscow was concerned about the political and security situation in Afghanistan and about the observance of human rights by the Taliban.